 When the vision of Freedom Guide Dogs and Hometown Training™ was developed, the special needs of blind individuals was a focal point.
+But many individuals have more that one disability and they are under served by many of the guide dog schools.

 We define Special Needs as a blind individual having an additional disability, which can be physical or neurological, or in some special cases cognitively challenged.
 Our founder has been involved with special needs clients since his early days in training guide dogs, and it has become his passion to meet the needs of those blind individuals.